 1. 41 is the average age people start feeling too old to work out.

 You may think age is just a number.
-Yet, for a large percentage of Americans, it’s the perfect excuse to get out of a workout.
+Yet, this is the perfect excuse for a large percentage of Americans to get out of a workout.
 However, in a recent survey, most people said that not having enough time was the main reason they opted out of exercising.

-If we are to believe the latest statistics on gym membership, not all Americans end up using their gym memberships; merely half go to the gym at least twice a week.
-Likewise, another 24.2% of people with active gym memberships go to the gym just once a week.
-And 11.7% either don’t use their membership at all or go less than once per month.
+Suppose we are to believe the latest gym membership statistics by month.
+In that case, not all Americans end up using their gym memberships.
+Merely 16.34% go to the gym once a week.
+Likewise, 4.35% of people with active gym memberships go to the gym just once a month.

-3. 33% of people aged 18–35 feel too self-conscious to join a gym, according to gym membership demographics from the UK.
+3. 33% of people aged 18–35 feel too self-conscious to join a gym, according to gym membership statistics for the UK.

 A recent survey revealed what people were scared of the most when it comes to the gym — feeling self-conscious.

-Also, 22% of respondents felt pressured by seeing other people’s gym photos on social media, and as much as 30% of those wished to see more authenticity in said pictures.
+What’s more, 22% of respondents felt pressured by seeing other people’s gym photos on social media, and as much as 30% of those wished to see more authenticity in said pictures.
+Not everybody is a fan of Instagram fitness influencers.

 (IHRSA 2020) (Deloitte)